mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 #### **Approach**

-As I knew about that the IPs, '23.22.63.114' was used for brute force attack and '40.80.148.42' was used for the credential access, the time difference in seconds between these timestamps of these two events could be found.
+As I knew that the IPs, '23.22.63.114' was used for brute force attack and '40.80.148.42' was used for the credential access, the time difference in seconds between these timestamps of these two events could be found.
 The password was 'batman'.

 First, I list again the results